azavea/raster-vision/docs/pipelines.rst

 GeoJSONVectorSource
 ^^^^^^^^^^^^^^^^^^^^

-TODO
+This vector source reads GeoJSON files.

+.. seealso:: The :ref:`api GeoJSONVectorSourceConfig` API docs.

 .. _label source:

 LabelSource
 ------------

-A ``LabelSource`` supports reading ground truth labels for a scene.
+A ``LabelSource`` supports reading ground truth labels for a scene in the form of vectors or rasters.
 There are subclasses for different tasks and data formats.
 They can be queried for the labels that lie within a window and are used for creating training chips, as well as providing ground truth labels for evaluation against validation scenes.

-Here is an example of configuring a ``SemanticSegmentationLabelSource`` using rasterized vector data.
-A complete example using this is in the `Spacenet Vegas example <https://github.com/azavea/raster-vision-examples/blob/0.11/spacenet/vegas.py>`_.

-TODO: example
+.. seealso:: The :ref:`api ChipClassificationLabelSourceConfig`, :ref:`api SemanticSegmentationLabelSourceConfig`, and :ref:`api ObjectDetectionLabelSourceConfig` API docs.

 .. _label store: